 We all take so many photos of our kids, but it can be difficult to get that perfect shot when your little model won’t sit still, won’t smile, or will only smile like a cheesy gameshow host!
 When you try to direct children to pose, they tend to assume bizarre, twisted positions or do things that they never normally would… They say never work with children or animals, but we think it’s all in the approach and the method rather than trying to direct a little bundle of energy to do what you want: “Stand there!”
 “Don’t make a face!”
 “Hug your sister!”
 If there’s one thing you can rely on, giving a small child a direct command is likely to result in the complete opposite!

 You need to take a different approach when taking portrait photos of little ones, from teeny newborns to boisterous toddlers and pre-schoolers to teenagers!
-No matter whether they’re feeling shy, nervous, defiant or grumpy, you need to do your best to show their best side, and—most importantly—make your child feel comfortable and enjoy themselves during photo shoots.
+No matter whether they’re feeling shy, nervous, defiant, or grumpy, you need to do your best to show their best side, and—most importantly—make your child feel comfortable during photo shoots.

 Here are 10 top tips for photographing children:

 3. Make them feel at home.
 There needn’t be a great rush when photographing children.
 They don’t perform to order, so sometimes you just have to be patient and let them get used to where they are and what’s going on.
-And there’s no reason why portraits need to be taken in a studio—why not shoot on location at a place that is special and meaningful to you, whether it’s your home, a favourite playground, the beach or on holiday?
+And there’s no reason why portraits need to be taken in a studio—why not shoot on location at a place that is special and meaningful to you, whether it’s your home, a favorite playground, the beach, or on holiday?
 Familiarity makes us all relax, and especially children, so some beautiful candid snaps can be taken when your child feels totally at ease.

 6. Be quick.
 Set your camera to its fastest shutter speed and use a high ISO for ‘freezing’ high speed moments.
-If you’re using automatic camera settings then there should be an option for sports or high-speed shots.
+If you’re using automatic camera settings, there should be an option for sports or high-speed shots.
 Catching photographs of children in action—if you’re quick enough—can create some spectacular images that reflect the 100mph nature of having kids.

 8. Be sneaky.
 There are times when you don’t even need to let the child know you’re taking photos.
-Observe and pick a moment where they are completely involved and engaged in an activity and start snapping away.
+Observe and pick a moment when she is completely involved and engaged in an activity and start snapping away.
 Candid portrait photography often produces the most beautiful images (with both children and adults), because the subject is relaxed and not trying to pose or look a certain way.

 9. Don’t force it.
-If a child is not enjoying themselves and is getting upset, it’s time to put the camera away.
+If a child is not enjoying himself and is getting upset, it’s time to put the camera away.
 Respect their privacy and their self-confidence—after all, you wouldn’t like a camera shoved in your face if you were feeling shy and vulnerable, would you?

 10. Make it fun.
-If you are a budding photographer, or just want to get the best portrait photos possible of your children, then you have to make it worth their while!
+If you’re a budding photographer or just want to get the best portrait photos possible of your children, you have to make it worth their while!
 Making photo shoots fun and enjoyable means that your kids will want to do it again, and again, and again… Let them get involved and take some pictures of you for a change!
 Show them all the images afterwards and let them help choose which ones to enlarge or how to edit them.
-Digital cameras specifically for children (ie: VERY robust!) are becoming cheaper and cheaper so why not provide them with their own camera and start seeing the world through their eyes?
+Digital cameras specifically for children (i.e. very robust!) are becoming cheaper and cheaper, so why not provide them with their own camera and start seeing the world through their eyes?

 Rebecca Dawe Photography – Leicestershire’s Premier Wedding & Portrait Photographers.
-Our all girl team are wedding and portrait photography specialists, creating beautiful, natural photographs, which will become a treasured possession forever.
+Wedding and portrait photography specialists, creating beautiful, natural photographs.